hoelzl/Kubernetes-Tests/README.md

 - [timeserver-v2](timeserver-v2/README.md): A time server with health checks for zero-downtime updates.
 Demonstrates how to implement health checks in an application and how to configure Kubernetes to use them.
+- [timeserver-v3](timeserver-v3/README.md): A time server with health checks that don't fail.
+Demonstrates how to update an application without downtime by using rolling updates.